North Cyprus Home Page - cypnet.co.uk

 Untitled Document

 Forget grey skies, the rain and the cold.
-Spring in north Cyprus is to be lived outdoors.
-Temperatures start rising to mid to late twenties (Celcius) by mid April.
+Summer in north Cyprus is to be lived outdoors.
+Temperatures start rising to mid to late thirties (Celcius) by mid June-July.
 You will quickly find that Cypriots love nature and outdoors.
-So why don’t you join us and enjoy the island riding your bicycle in the countryside, walk along almost empty beaches, eat al fresco outdoors.
+So why don’t you join us and enjoy the island riding your bicycle in the countryside, walk along almost empty beaches of Karpas, eat al fresco outdoors.

 So welcome to North Cyprus - Hoshgeldiniz!